miohtama/opsec/source/incidences/index.rst

                     <td>

                             <p>
-                                <a href="../team/index.html#two-factor-authentication-on-email">The team member work and personal email accounts require two-factor authentication to log in</a>
+                                <a href="../team/index.html#two-factor-authentication-on-email">Team members’ work and personal email accounts require two-factor authentication to log in.</a>
                             </p>

                     </td>